U.S. Para-Rowing Classification Information

 Please click below to view a list of U.S. Classifiers.

-Classification opportunities for athletes with an FISA eligible impairment will be posted here.
+Athletes must have a FISA eligible impairment to become classified.
 The classification process takes approximately 45-60 minutes and pre-registration is required to participate.

 Click here to download the classification paperwork that is required to undergo classification.
 You will also be required to have medical documentation completed by your doctor.
 Please scroll down for the FISA Medical Diagnostics Form for athletes with physical impairments.
 The VI Medical Form can be found below.
 These forms should be completed between 6 months and 30 days prior to your scheduled classification.
 Please submit your classification paperwork as one file to Liz Soutter at USRowing, at email@example.com.